Lemonjai/bier_v3/README.md

 # Nov 5, 2016
 * Created the index page
 * Updated with the review for the beer
+* Updated the beer post with image upload ability

 # Nov 3, 2016
 * Created the CRUD for beerposts